 Our firm handles all areas of family law relating to children, custody, and child support.
 Every case is important to us, and we work to resolve your situation.
-If you have questions about your situation call and schedule a free consultation with our expert attorneys.
+If you have questions about your situation call and schedule a confidential consultation with our expert attorneys.

 Call 732-414-6669 and get the legal advice you need.